 Click Connect, and the client will attempt to connect to the server.
 If the connection is successful, continuous throughput testing will commence and will continue until you click Disconnect.

-The client window displays TCP and UDP upstream and downstream throughput values (both current and average), the loss percentage for UDP streams, and the round-trip time (RTT).
+The client window displays TCP and UDP upstream and downstream throughput values (both current and average), loss percentage for UDP streams, round-trip time (RTT), and jitter.
 The same data is illustrated by a dynamically updated chart.

 The Protocols drop-down list offers three options for testing your network link: TCP and UDP, TCP Only, and UDP Only, which you can select depending on your testing requirements.
-You can also configure the QoS traffic type, which will be discussed in detail below.
+You can also configure the QoS traffic type and Limit bitrate, which will be discussed in detail below.

 The Chart panel contains several interface elements that control how the data is presented.
 The 3D switch toggles the 3D view on and off, the Metric drop-down list allows you to select which data subset to display: Throughput, UDP Packet Loss, RTT, or Jitter (alternatively, you can switch between the respective charts using the Ctrl + 1..4 keyboard shortcut).
 Finally, the Units drop-down list can be used to change the measurement units: gigabits per second, gigabytes per second, megabits per second, megabytes per second, kilobits per second, or kilobytes per second.